 Climb the metal staircase inside Castle Craig, and you’ll have fantastic views of the park and beyond.
 From the tower, you can see the City of Meriden and the neighboring towns of Cheshire, Wallingford, and Southington.
 During the spring, you’ll see thousands of daffodils sprouted in the park.

 You won’t find many tourists at the tower, mostly locals.
 There’s a flag pole next to the castle, and several hiking trails that lead to West Peak and Giuffrida reservoir.
 You can find rock stacks, abandoned cars, and caves alongside the differing trails.

 Know Before You Go

 Castle is accessible by road, but be wary, road is very narrow at points and there have been rock slides in the past.
 If not by road, there are several trails that lead to the castle, but some are very steep caution is advised.

 Once at the castle, there are not any barriers to protect you from falling off the cliff, so common sense is needed.
 The cars found off the trail are rusty.
 The rock stacks are very high, please respect them and do not knock them over.

 The road is closed during winter for safety reasons.
-During the spring, summer, and fall, the road is closed during dusk and the gate is locked.
+During the spring, summer, and fall, the road is closed at 4 p.m. and the gate is locked.
+You can park at Hubbard park and walk 3 miles after hours.
 The castle itself is closed during winter, but hiking trails are open year-round.